exo-lang/exo/docs/object_code.md

 - **Operation**: Accumulates the product of the kernel weight and the input data into the output.
 - **`kernels[i, c, r]`**: Kernel weight for output channel `i`, input channel `c`, at position `r`.
 - **`y`**: The input data value or zero.

-## Conclusion

-This example demonstrates how Exo's object code syntax allows for precise and expressive definitions of computations, particularly for performance-critical operations like convolutions.
-By understanding the annotations, loops, and operations, you can write efficient Exo procedures that can be further optimized and transformed for specific hardware targets.

-### Key Points

-- **Annotations**: Use `name: type[size] @ memory` to declare variables with explicit types and memory spaces.
-- **Loops**: Utilize `for` loops with `seq(start, end)` for controlled iteration.
-- **Conditionals**: Implement boundary checks and other logic using `if` and `else`.
-- **Operations**: Perform computations using standard arithmetic operators, with support for in-place updates.

-### Further Reading

-- **Exo Documentation**: Explore more about Exo's syntax and capabilities in the official documentation.
-- **Optimizations**: Learn how to apply scheduling primitives and transformations to optimize Exo procedures.

-By leveraging Exo's powerful syntax and features, you can develop high-performance code tailored to specific hardware architectures, enabling efficient execution of complex algorithms.